thycotic/privman-docs/computer-groups/macOS/examples/approval.md

   ![request big sur](images/pppc/bigsur-access.png "Big Sur access request")

-* If the user clicks __Deny__, Privilege Manager.app will not be granted access to use accessibility features to automatically close the dialog that states the application couldn’t be launched.
+* If the user clicks __Deny__, Privilege Manager.app will not be granted access to use accessibility features to automatically close the dialog that states the application couldn't be launched.

 * If the user clicks __Open System Preferences__, the Security & Privacy preference pane opens to the Privacy tab: